ha01994/TSpred/README.md

 Our model is trained on an environment with CUDA version 11.3.

 ## Running code on example data
+Example training, validation, and test data can be found in the `example_data` folder.

 To format data and perform preprocessing, run:
 ```
 python get_data_ready.py